experimentzone-team/ExperimentZoneSite/collections/_posts/2022-06-27-one-big-tip.md

 <br/>

 **Jeff Mendelson  7:13**
 What are some of the tools that you use to do this?
-You mentioned the Google Optimize tool.
+You mentioned the Google Optimize* tool.
 But there are others out there, right?
 You're not necessarily married to this one tool.
 What does that landscape look like to you?

 <br/>

 **AJ Davis  7:26**
 I would describe that landscape as the first part of the first pillar of being able to do an A/B test.
-Within that sphere, there are a whole bunch of different tools like the free version of Google Optimize.
+Within that sphere, there are a whole bunch of different tools like the free version of Google Optimize*.
 They have an Optimize 360, Optimizely, AB Tasty, web opt, optimal trends, there's a whole bunch of tools out there that will provide the capability to take an experience, make a change to it, and split your traffic 50:50.

 A foundational part of having it in your conversion strategy is to have a specific tool for testing and then the other thing you need to do is to have analytics tools.
 The behaviors on the site, what people are clicking on, where they're going, you need to have generally a click tracking tool to see how far they're scrolling, where they're focusing their time, and their clicks.